viat0re/CollisionFree/README.md

 - **Left field** — baseline motion *without* collision avoidance
 - **Right field** — motion *with* collision-avoidance mechanisms enabled

-The goal is **not** to present a single optimal avoidance algorithm, but to provide a controlled environment for **quantitative comparison** of collision rates and motion efficiency under increasing behavioral constraints.
+The goal is to assess collision rates and motion efficiency of an avoidance algorithm.

 ---